 Pack lightweight layers

-Bring more swimsuits than you think you need
+Bring more swimsuits than you think

 External batteries are your friends

 The boat I was on was well equipped for modern life.
 While it didn't have wifi onboard, it did have ample solar power to recharge my electronics overnight.
 Power and connectivity aren't give-ins when sailing though.
 Bring an external battery along for peace of mind and a backup personal power source.